 Clinical Study Report (including narratives) (CSR)

-A Clinical Study Report (CSR), sometimes also referred to as Clinical Trial Report, is an integrated report of the clinical trial of any therapeutic, prophylactic, or diagnostic agent for submission to the health authorities.
+A Clinical Trial Report or Clinical Study Report (CSR) is an integrated report of the clinical trial of any therapeutic, prophylactic, or diagnostic agent for submission to the health authorities.
 It provides a clinical and statistical description, presentations, analyses, and appendices with further details.
 Its purpose is to present the methodology used (including changes to the protocol) and data obtained.
 It is also used as source material for several other documents (eg, publications).

-(*) Subject narratives are provided for deaths, other serious adverse events, and other significant adverse events of interest.
-A narrative provides demographic information and important baseline characteristics, relevant medical history and previous/concomitant medications, the disease being treated, study treatment exposure, a detailed version of the medical event that has occurred, what action was being taken after the event, a description if the event is in any way related to the study drug or not, and additional relevant information from the database (eg, laboratory test results/vital signs if deemed relevant) and other sources.
+(*) Participant narratives are provided for deaths, other serious adverse events, and other significant adverse events of interest.
+A narrative provides demographic information and important baseline characteristics, relevant medical history and previous/concomitant medications, the disease being treated, trial treatment exposure, a detailed version of the medical event that has occurred, what action was being taken after the event, a description if the event is in any way related to the trial treatment or not, and additional relevant information from the database (eg, laboratory test results/vital signs if deemed relevant) and other sources.

 There are no updates to a CSR, but there can be the need for an addendum CSR to provide additional information to a full CSR.